Open-Markets-Initiative/Directory/Organizations/Eurex/Protocols/Eti.md

-## Eti: Enhanced Trading Interface
+## Eti: Eurex T7 Order Entry

-Binary order entry protocol for submitting and managing orders on the Eurex T7 trading platform for derivatives and cash equity instruments.
+Binary order entry interface for the Eurex T7 trading platform supporting order and quote submission for cash and derivatives markets.

 ### Overview

-Eti (Enhanced Trading Interface) is Deutsche Boerse's high-performance order entry protocol for the T7 trading platform, providing direct electronic access to Eurex derivatives and Xetra/Boerse Frankfurt cash equity markets.
-The protocol supports order submission, modification, cancellation, mass operations, and market maker quoting through a binary message format optimized for low-latency trading.
+Eti is the Eurex Enhanced Trading Interface, a binary session-based order entry protocol for the Eurex T7 trading platform.
+It is used by participants to submit, modify, and cancel orders and quotes across Eurex products including derivatives and cash markets hosted on the T7 infrastructure.
+The wire format is a compact fixed-width binary encoding tailored for low latency.

-Eti handles the full spectrum of T7 order management including standard orders, stop orders, trailing stops, iceberg orders, and complex instrument orders.
-Market makers use dedicated quote entry and mass quote messages for efficient two-sided pricing.
-The protocol supports pre-trade risk controls including transaction limits, maximum order quantity checks, and kill switch functionality.
-Session management provides authentication, throttling, and persistent order association across reconnections.
+The protocol defines session negotiation and logon handshakes, sequence number tracking for reliable delivery, recovery of unacknowledged messages after reconnection, and a rich set of application messages covering new orders, order modifications, mass quote submissions, execution reports, and trade captures.
+It is the primary order entry interface for listed derivatives across Eurex and the other markets running on the T7 platform.

 ### Transport

-Tcp connections to T7 trading gateways.
-Sessions are established with user authentication and session identifiers.
-Heartbeat monitoring maintains connection liveness.
-Message throttling enforces fair access and risk limits at the session level.
+Tcp for persistent authenticated sessions carrying order submission, modification, cancellation, quote entry, and execution report messages with sequence-numbered reliable delivery.

 ### Key Characteristics

-- **Binary encoded** - Compact fixed-format messages for low-latency order management
-- **T7 platform** - Order entry for Eurex derivatives and cash equity matching engines
+- **T7 platform** - Native interface for the Eurex T7 trading system
-- **Market maker quoting** - Dedicated mass quote functionality for two-sided pricing
-- **Pre-trade risk controls** - Transaction limits, quantity checks, and kill switch
-- **Complex instruments** - Order entry for multi-leg strategies and user-defined instruments
-- **Session persistence** - Orders persist across session reconnections by default
-- **Mass operations** - Bulk cancellation by instrument, session, or user group
+- **Order and quote entry** - Full message set for orders, quotes, and mass quotes
+- **Binary encoded** - Fixed-width compact binary messages for low latency
+- **Session based** - Persistent authenticated Tcp sessions with sequence tracking
+- **Reliable delivery** - Retransmission of unacknowledged messages after reconnection
+- **Derivatives and cash** - Unified order entry across Eurex asset classes on T7